afahounko/katacoda-ansible/ansible-beginner/step1.md

 All the steps are collected via a JSON file, for example, `katacoda-scenario-examples/create-scenario-101/index.json`{{open}}.

 The JSON file defines the scenario title, the description, steps order, the UI layout and environment.
 You can find more about the layouts within our scenarios at [katacoda.com/docs/scenarios/layouts](https://katacoda.com/docs/scenarios/layouts) and environments at [katacoda.com/docs/scenarios/environments](https://katacoda.com/docs/scenarios/environments).

+Check the Prerequisites
+Most prerequisite tasks have already been done for you:

+Ansible software is installed
+SSH connection and keys are configured sudo has been configured on the managed hosts to run commands that require root privileges.
+Okay, let’s get started.
+Make sure you are logged-in as root on control.cloud.ws.afnog.org and check Ansible has been installed correctly:

+[root@control ~]# ansible --version
+ansible 2.8.0
+  config file = /etc/ansible/ansible.cfg
+[...]